alexle/alexle.github.com/posts/create-an-rss-feed-from-scratch.markdown

 ###Automation###

 While editing xml document is not difficult, it can be cumbersome - especially when dealing with a lot of content.
 My way around this is leveraging the code that creates my static site ([chisel][5]).
-A [Jinja2][6] template (python template language) is created that generates the "skeleton" of the RSS feed, leaving the specifics as variables:
+I create a [Jinja2][6] template (python template language) that generates the "skeleton" of the RSS feed, leaving the specifics as variables:

 <pre>
 {% for entry in entries %}